vardaro/pivotrade/README.md

 ## Pivotrade

-Pivotrade is a Node.js backtesting framework for simulating trading strategies on historical quotes.
+Pivotrade is a Node.js backtesting framework for testing trading strategies on historical price data.

 Pivotrades requires only a callback function and will handle historical price data, performance monitoring, and state management, giving you the freedom to focus more on strategy and less on infrastructure.